 6.5.1.
 Review of Safety Models 6.5.1.1.
 Based on an initial literature review, safety performance models for the ADS behaviour include: Careful & Competent human driver (CC, Ref.: UNECE Reg.
 157 Annex 3 §3.3).
 This model assumes the characteristics of a typical driver with regard to threat detection, reaction time delay, brake application to identify what a human intervention to e.g. a cut-in maneuver would be.
-Fuzzy Surrogate Safety Model (FSSM, Ref UNECE Reg.
+Fuzzy Surrogate Safety Model (FSSM, Ref.: UNECE Reg.
 157 Annex 3 §3.4).
 Kinematic Lane Change (K-LC).
 Last-Point-to-Steer (LPS, Ref.: AEBS HDV 03.03).
-This model assumes an emergency braking intervention in longitudinal traffic is justified as soon as a collision cannot be avoided by steering (=the last past to steer has passed).
-Typically, the last point to steer for speeds > ca. 30 km/h is later than the last point to brake.
+This model assumes an emergency braking intervention in longitudinal traffic is justified as soon as a collision cannot be avoided by steering (=the last posit to brake.
 Responsibility Sensitive Safety (RSS, Ref.: Shalev-Shwartz et al., 2017).
 Safety Force Field (SFF, Ref.: D.Nister et al., 2019).
 Safety Zone (SZ, Ref.: AEBS HDV 03.03).
 Ensure references to UN Regulations as citations (i.e., direct quote, not using UN Regulation as an example).
 If citation, use footnote to cite the source.

 7. Performance Evaluation and Targets 7.1.
 As previously highlighted, nominal situations are considered reasonably foreseeable and preventable for a given ODD and therefore it is expected that the ADS would be capable of handling them without any resulting collision.
+(FRAV-39-12 France) It is expected that the ADS would be capable of handling all reasonably foreseeable traffic scenarios in a given ODD if possible.
 7.2.
 On the other hand, failure situations are performed to assess the ADS ability to recognise faults / failures in the system and respond in compliance with the principles highlighted by FRAV.
 Remove reference to FRAV.
 7.3.
 For the purpose of defining performance criteria in critical situations, those where others are at fault & behaving unforeseeable and the collision might potentially not be prevented have to be analysed further.
 In these situations, it is proposed that safety models are used to explore and compare the ADS performance with mathematical formulations to derive what is deemed as preventable or where mitigation strategy is needed.

-Annex B. An Approach to Defining Codified Rules of the Road Reconcile use of "traffic rules" in the requirements with "rules of the road" here.
-Consider further alignment with requirements and main body (e.g., references to requirements, etc.) Clarify what specifically is being proposed/recommended (e.g., clarify how this framework would be used in assessing compliance with requirements under the NATM?
-How do the outcomes of this framework factor into the NATM?
-The framework appears to provide a method for ensuring that scenarios cover the situations described in traffic rules applicable to the ODD of the ADS feature(s) and that behavioural competencies associated with these scenarios are valid per the traffic rules.).
-Is FRAV proposing that manufacturers demonstrate that traffic rules applicable to the ODD of the ADS feature(s) have been codified?
-Note that images must be editable by the UNECE translation services.
+Annex B. An Approach to Defining Codified Rules of the Road requirements with Consider further a requirements and references to require Clarify what speci- proposed/recomm this framework we compliance with r NATM?
+How do a framework factor framework factor framework appear ensuring that scen described in traffic ODD of the ADS behavioural comp these scenarios ar rules.).
+Is FRAV p manufacturers der applicable to the O feature(s) have be main body (e.g., irements, etc.) fically is being ended (e.g., clarify how buld be used in assessing equirements under the he outcomes of this into the NATM?
+The s to provide a method for arios cover the situations c rules applicable to the feature(s) and that etencies associated with e valid per the traffic proposing that nonstrate that traffic rules DDD of the ADS en codified?
 1. This annex presents a framework for codifying the rules of the road to govern the behaviour of ADSs.
 The approach may be used to define "good behaviour" to inform validation and verification processes (including for scenario-based testing) for nominal scenarios.